Kalisee/Z-Autobahn/README.md

 ### What does this thing do?
-Z-Autobahn Scans enterprise networks in seconds!
-It loops through thousands of IP addresses from your Spreadsheets and interacts with your favorite API's, no speed limits here!
+Z-Autobahn takes your data and scans your entire enterprise network in seconds!
+It loops through thousands of assets from your spreadsheets & interacts with your favorite APIs, no speed limits here!
 #### Instructions:

 ###### -- Preq 1: Make sure the (.xlsx , .txt , etc.) you want scanned are saved INSIDE ~/Downloads/Z-Autobahn-master